O'Neill cylinder: Artificial gravity

+Note that a single isolated cylinder, as depicted in the Babylon 5 series, would be dynamically unstable.

 Atmosphere and radiation

 The habitat was planned to have oxygen at partial pressures roughly similar to terrestrial air, 20% of the Earth's sea-level air pressure.
 Nitrogen would also be included to add a further 30% of the Earth's pressure.
 This half-pressure atmosphere would save gas and reduce the needed strength and thickness of the habitat walls.

 At this scale, the air within the cylinder and the shell of the cylinder provide adequate shielding against cosmic rays.
 The internal volume of an O'Neill cylinder is great enough to support its own small weather systems, which may be manipulated by altering the internal atmospheric composition or the amount of reflected sunlight.

 Sunlight

 Large mirrors are hinged at the back of each stripe of window.
 The unhinged edge of the windows points toward the Sun.
 The purpose of the mirrors is to reflect sunlight into the cylinders through the windows.
 Night is simulated by opening the mirrors, letting the window view empty space; this also permits heat to radiate to space.
 During the day, the reflected Sun appears to move as the mirrors move, creating a natural progression of Sun angles.
 Although not visible to the naked eye, the Sun's image might be observed to rotate due to the cylinder's rotation.
 Light reflected by mirrors is polarized, which might confuse pollinating bees.

 To permit light to enter the habitat, large windows run the length of the cylinder.
 These would not be single panes, but would be made up of many small sections, to prevent catastrophic damage, and so the aluminum or steel window frames can take most of the stresses of the air pressure of the habitat.
 Occasionally a meteoroid might break one of these panes.
 This would cause some loss of the atmosphere, but calculations showed that this would not be an emergency, due to the very large volume of the habitat.